Double-coset zeta functions for groups acting on trees: The behaviour at

 Let $(\Gamma, \omega)$ be unimodular.
 For all $c\in V\Gamma$ and $a\in E\Gamma$ and given arbitrary $v\in VT$ and $e\in ET$ satisfying $\pi(v)=c$ and $\pi(e)=a$, define

 \end{defn} Since $G$ is unimodular, the assignments in~\eqref{eq:chiG} do not depend on the choice of $v\in \pi^{-1}(c)$ and of $e\in \pi^{-1}(a)$, respectively.

-\begin{rem} Let $G$ be a unimodular t.d.l.c.~group acting on a tree $T$ with compact open vertex-stabilisers and finite quotient graph $\Gamma$.
+\begin{rem} Let $G$ be a unimodular t.d.l.c.~group acting on a tree~$T$, without edge inversions, with compact open vertex-stabilisers and with finite quotient graph~$\Gamma$.
 Denote by $\omega$ the standard edge weight, and assume that $(G,T)$ is weakly locally $\infty$-transitive or (P)-closed.
 For every $t\in T$ with $G\cdot t=u$, from Proposition~\ref{prop:chitree} we have

 \end{rem}

 \begin{ex} \begin{itemize} \item[(i)] Let $\Gamma$ be a $1$-segment with $E\Gamma=\{a,\bar{a}\}$.
 Since $\Gamma$ is a tree, $(\Gamma,\omega)$ is unimodular for every $\omega\colon E\Gamma\to\Z_{\geq 1}$ (cf.~Proposition~\ref{prop:unimod}).
 Moreover, $\Gamma$ is its only maximal subtree.
 Consider an edge weight $\omega\colon E\Gamma\to \Z_{\geq 1}$.
 Set $c=o(a)$, $E\Gamma^+=\{\bar{a}\}$ and let $\frp_{c,o(\bar{a})}$ be the $1$-edge path $a$.
 Then Proposition~\ref{prop:chitree} implies that